open-wc/open-wc/packages/eslint-plugin-lit-a11y/docs/rules/anchor-has-content.md

-# Enforce anchor elements to contain accessible content. (anchor-has-content)
+# anchor-has-content

-Please describe the origin of the rule here.
+Enforce that anchors have content and that the content is accessible to screen readers.
+Accessible means that it is not hidden using the `aria-hidden` attribute.
+Refer to the references to learn about why this is important.

 ## Rule Details